Multi-Agent-sol/CyberForge-Framwork/docs/guide/commander/job.md

 tasks that have a circular structure.

-To define a Job, you need to import `Job` from `agere.commander` and inherit it, implementing the required `task` method.
+To define a Job, you need to import `Job` from `Cyberforge.commander` and inherit it, implementing the required `task` method.
 The `task` method describes the specific tasks that the job needs to perform.
 In the task, you can execute the specific logic of the Job or return a handler.